RyanMcCall/disaster_tweets_real_or_not_nlp/README.md

-# Disaster Tweets, Real or Nott?
+# Disaster Tweets, Real or Not?

 ### Author: Ryan McCall